Revolution Is Not a Dinner Party (novel): Plot summary

 Revolution Is Not a Dinner Party begins in 1972, 6 years into the Cultural Revolution in China.
 Ling Chang is a nine-year-old girl whose parents are doctors which are part of the upper class society in China.
 When Ling's father, Dr. Chang, had free time, he would teach Ling English and they would listen to American radio shows such as Voice of America.
 Dr. Chang's colleague from the United States, Dr. Smith, kept close contact with Dr. Chang in the time before the Cultural Revolution via mail.

 A political officer, Comrade Li, moves into part of the Chang's apartment room and conducts his operations from there.
 With the presence of Comrade Li next door, the Changs were forced to speak about controversial topics in hushed voices and listen to the American radio underneath blankets as well as displaying a revolutionary mindset through putting up pictures of Chairman Mao Zedong and assisting Comrade Li.
 Shortly after the officer moved in, the father of the Chang's neighbor family is taken away and branded as an antirevolutionary.
 After this, Ling was fearful her father would be taken as well.
 Shortly thereafter, the neighbor's mother was taken away as well and their son, Niu, was forced to join the Red Guards.

 Meanwhile, Ling is constantly being harassed at school by children of the working class who believe Ling is bourgeois; Ling's clothing and long hair are constantly used as a means to make her look bourgeois.
-Ling's family were marked as bourgeois sympathizers and her father was removed from surgery and was forced to work as a janitor at the hospital.
+Ling's family were marked as bourgeois sympathizers and her father was removed from surgery and was forced to work as a janitor at the Wuhan hospital.

 One day, Ling and her father rescue a counter-revolutionary writer who was trying to commit suicide by drowning himself.
 Because Ling and Dr. Chang rescued him, Niu and his gang, the Red Guard, came and arrested her father for being an antirevolutionary.